Scottie-Houghton/reading-notes/class6.md

 # Variables

 What are variables?
 Well, they are basically just labels given to a container that stores data.
-Creating a variable in JavaScript is called "declaring."
+Creating a variable in JavaScript is called **declaring**.
 This is done with the command `var`, `let` or `const`.
-After the command, you need to give the variable a name (preceded by a space), which is called the identifer.
+After the command, you need to give the variable a name (preceded by a space), which is called the **identifer**.

 ## Identifier Naming Convention
 * `$` and `_` are considered letters in JavaScript